Our Cocktails

 Maraschino cherry.

 The Bee’s Knees cocktail comes from the 1920s, during Prohibition, when people made cocktails to mask the poor quality of illegal alcohol.
-The drink consisted of gin, lemon juice and honey, which softened the sharp taste of the gin.
+The drink consists of gin, lemon juice and honey, which softened the sharp taste of the gin.
 The name “Bee’s Knees” was a slang term meaning “awesome.”
-Although the drink temporarily went out of fashion, Bee’s Knees has become popular again in recent years.
+Although the drink temporarily went out of fashion, the Bee’s Knees has become popular again in recent years.

 Ingredients